caseytechschool-cts/MIT-APP-INVENTOR-TUTORIAL/App_idea1/tutorial.md

 8. Change the button `Width` to *fill parent* and change the `Text` to *Hide*.
 9. Go to the `Blocks` screen and click on the backpack icon.
 Drag and drop the code into the code area.
 10. **You are done!**.
 Test it out.

+---
+## Extension activity 2
+The next posible logical activity could be adding a sound assest file.